adamsilver/adamsilver.io-jekyll/_drafts/2014-01-15-semantic-html-and-css.md

 1. Code is easier to understand, onboarding developers is easier and their understanding should be much quicker of how a web page is structured.

 2. Easier to update a site look and feel requiring less effort to maintain the HTML i.e. a heading is always a heading no matter what the look and feel is.

+### Performance

+Page weight is likely to be smaller as not weighted down by the dreggs of HTML bloat and inline styles etc.